Muirey03/uiuctf2021_writeups/Tablet 2.md

 The download is an archive of a portion of the firmware of an iPadOS device.
 I knew that application data is stored at `/private/var/mobile/Containers/Data/Application`, so this is where I began my search.

-I quickly stumble across many `.ktx` files in the Library/ directory of every application.
-A quick google search reveals these are "screen snapshot" files that are taken every time the user switches applications.
+I quickly stumbled across many `.ktx` files in the Library/ directory of every application.
+A quick google search revealed these are "screen snapshot" files that are taken every time the user switches applications.
 This really caught my eye:

 > KTX files are most commonly used by forensic investigators, who examine users' KTX files for evidence of what a user was doing at specific times.